Rosemary Bowden - BA(Hons) Counselling

 |Face to face counselling:||Yes|

-My consulting room is a cabin with its own toilet.
-Thee is parking in the road
+My consulting room is a cabin with its own toilet with one step at the entrance.
+There is parking in the road.

 I am available Monday to Thursday during the daytime.
 I do have some evening appointments.